Chandu951513/Excel_Sales_Dashboard/README.md

 # 📊 Sales Dashboard Project

 This project is an interactive **Sales Dashboard** built in Excel to analyze sales performance across months, categories, products, cities, and customer occasions.
-It provides a clear overview of business insights and customer behavior.
+It provides a clear overview of business insights and customer behavior

----

 ## 🚀 Features
 - **KPIs**: